Hottest chili pepper

-Amongst growers in the US, the UK, Australia, and France, there has been a competition since the 1990s to grow the hottest chili pepper.
+Among growers in the US, the UK, and Australia, there has been a competition since the 1990s to grow the hottest chili pepper.
 Chili pepper species and cultivars registering over 1,000,000 Scoville Heat units (SHU) are called "super-hots".
 Past Guinness World Record holders (in increasing order of hotness) include the Infinity chili, Trinidad Moruga scorpion, Naga Viper pepper, Trinidad Scorpion Butch T, and Carolina Reaper.
 The current record holder, declared in 2023, is Pepper X, at more than 2.69 million SHU.

 History

 Before the early 1990s, there were only two peppers which had been measured above 350,000 SHU, the Scotch bonnet and the habanero.
 California farmer Frank Garcia used a sport of a habanero to develop a new cultivar, the Red Savina (C. chinense), which was measured at 570,000 in 1994.
 At the time, this was considered representative of an upper limit of chili pepper hotness.